Venus Blindfolding Cupid by Titian

-Giovan Battista Cavalcaselle identified the subject as Venus Blindfolding Cupid: it had previously been interpreted as the Three Graces, while Lionello Venturi claimed it may have been derived from the Apuleius’s “Golden Ass”.
-Moreover, there have been various other readings of the work in the course of the 20th century.
+Giovan Battista Cavalcaselle identified the subject as Venus Blindfolding Cupid: it had previously been interpreted as the Three Graces, while Lionello Venturi claimed it might have been derived from the Apuleius’s “Golden Ass.”
+Moreover, there have been various other readings of the work in the 20th century.

 If, however, the woman between the two Cupids were Beauty, she would be accompained by her two sisters, Pleasure and Chasity

-Attended by two female figures, one of whom is holding a bow, the other a quiver with arrows, Venus is winding a ribbon round Cupid’s head.
-Behind her another Cupid is watching the scene, which, beyond the window, opens onto a vast mountainous landscape.
+Attended by two female figures, one holding a bow, the other a quiver with arrows, Venus is winding a ribbon around Cupid’s head.
+Behind her, another Cupid is watching the scene, which, beyond the window, opens onto a vast mountainous landscape.

 The warm, mellow colour is typical of Titian’s mature period, prompting Adolfo Venturi to suggest the date of 1565 (Della Pergola, 1955).
 In the 17th century this style influenced Velázquez, Rubens, van Dyck and Caravaggio.

-At some point after the painting’s completion, its right side was cut away.
+After the painting’s completion, its right side was cut away.
 The disembodied arm within the upper right corner gives a clue of what was delineated there.
 In addition, the composition corresponds closely to the left side of Titian’s Venus Blindfolding Cupid within the Galleria Borghese, Rome.
-In the right side of that portray, two nymphs incline in toward Venus and the cupids.
-An x-radiograph of the Borghese picture has uncovered that it was initially aiming to have a third figure, between the Venus group on the left and the nymphs on the right.
-The posture of that central figure (afterward eliminated by the artist in the Borghese adaptation) corresponds closely to that of the fragmentary figure protected in the Gallery’s picture.
+On the right side of that portray, two nymphs inclined toward Venus and the cupids.
+An x-radiograph of the Borghese picture has uncovered that it initially aimed to have a third figure, between the Venus group on the left and the nymphs on the right.
+The posture of that central figure (afterward eliminated by the artist in the Borghese adaptation) corresponds closely to that of the incomplete figure protected in the Gallery’s picture.

 The painting may be part of Cardinal Paolo Emilio Sfondrato’s collection bought in 1608: the frame with shell motifs was created in 1613 by Annibale Durante.
-Anthony van Dyck made studies of the artwork, in a sketchbook now at Chatsworth, during his visit to Italy from 1621 to 1627.
-There are many replicas of the painting that were recorded by Giovanni Morelli.
+Anthony van Dyck made studies of the artwork in a sketchbook now at Chatsworth during his visit to Italy from 1621 to 1627.
+In addition, there are many replicas of the painting that Giovanni Morelli recorded.